Girlguiding: History

-Following the origin of the Boy Scouts in 1907, many girls took up Scouting.
-In 1909, a number of Girl Scouts attended the Boy Scout Rally in Crystal Palace Park The girls told Robert Baden Powell that they wanted 'to do the same thing as the boys'.
-Guiding was introduced to respond to the demand.
+Following the establishment of the Scout Movement in 1907, many girls took up Scouting.
+In 1909, a number of Girl Scouts attended the Boy Scout Rally in Crystal Palace Park.
+The girls told Robert Baden Powell that they wanted 'to do the same thing as the boys'.

-In 1910, Robert Baden-Powell formed, the Girl Guides, as a separate organisation for girls, and asked his sister Agnes to look after the organisation.
-A few years later Baden-Powell's new wife Olave became involved and, in 1918, the organisation appointed her as its Chief Guide.
+In 1910, Baden-Powell formed the Girl Guides as a separate organisation for girls and asked his sister Agnes to look after the organisation.
+However, some girls in the United Kingdom continued as Girl Scouts (e.g. see British Girl Scouts).

+A few years later Baden-Powell's new wife Olave became involved and, in 1918, the Girl Guides organisation appointed her as its Chief Guide.

 The name Guides was chosen from Baden-Powell's military background, "Guides" had operated in the north-west frontier in India, their main task was to go on hazardous expeditions.
 These men had particularly influenced Baden-Powell as they continued training minds and body even when off duty.
 As a result, Baden Powell decided Girl Guides would be a suitable name for the pioneering young women's movement he wished to establish.

-In 1914 Rosebuds were established for girls aged 8–10, this name was later changed to Brownies.
-Two years later in 1916 the first Senior Guide groups were formed, in 1920 these groups became Rangers.
-1943 saw the establishment of the Trefoil Guild for those over 21 (now 18) who wished to remain connected with the organisation but couldn't remain active with a unit.
+In 1914, Rosebuds were established for girls aged 8–10, this name was later changed to Brownies.
+Two years later, in 1916, the first Senior Guide groups were formed.
+In 1920, these groups became Rangers.
+1943 saw the establishment of the Trefoil Guild for those over 21 (now 18) who wished to remain connected with the organisation but could not remain active with a unit.
 The section for the youngest participants, Rainbows, was introduced in 1987 for girls aged 5–7 (4–7 in Ulster).